Ravicale/zLang/readme.txt

   and a semicolon:
     |FUNCTIONNAME arg1 arg2;|
   Functions normally 'return' the last value they have evaluated, but your intentions can be made explicit with a RETURN statement.
+RETURN works similarly to the equivalent in other languages.
     |=FUNCTIONNAME ~param1 p2 {     |
     |    RETURN \insert value here\;|
     |};                             |